matozog/matozog/README.md

 ## Frontend Developer (React, TypeScript, Material UI)

-🚀 Transforming ideas into elegant web experiences.

-I specialize in crafting pixel-perfect and responsive user interfaces using React, TypeScript, and Material UI.
-With a deep understanding of Redux and the Context API, I build scalable and maintainable frontend solutions.

-On the backend, I have experience with Java and Spring Boot, enabling seamless communication between frontend and backend systems.
-Let's collaborate to create exceptional web applications that shine both in the frontend and backend domains!

 <!--
 **matozog/matozog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.